 The SCCF invites applications for micro-grants from eligible not-for-profit and cooperative organizations operating in the greater Sacramento area.
-This year, again, we plan to award up to $2,500 in total.
-Applications will be due (postmarked by) Tuesday, April 1, 2014, and we anticipate announcing the results in mid-May and awarding the funds in early June.
+Applications will be due (postmarked by) Wednesday, April 1, 2015.

 Eligibility criteria for a micro-grant from the Sacramento Cooperative Community Fund:

 - Applicant must, at the time of application, be a tax exempt, not-for-profit (i.e., IRS reg.
 501c3) or a legally-chartered cooperative organization that is operating in the Sacramento area.

 - The applicant’s proposal must be for a specific project, activity, or purchase (not for general program operations, ongoing costs, nor the purchase of food or gift certificates for food).
 (Information on how to request a food or product donation from the Co-op, information is available on our website here ) or you can email questions to

 - The proposed project must fit one of the categories listed in the Co-op's Community Sharing Policy:

 - Promoting nutrition or health